sXperfect/gvc/JBIG.md

 Compile the JBIG-KIT source code to produce executables for both encoding and decoding process.
 Here we use `pbmtojbg85` for the encoding process and `jbgtopbm85` for the decoding proceses.

-The next step is to create a new file that contains both encode and decode functions.
+The next step is to create a new file `jbigkit.py` that contains both encode and decode functions.
+Both functions should specify all necessary flags.
+The file shall be located in `gvc/codec` folder.
-We call this file `jbigkit.py` and the content should looks like this:
+The content should looks like this:

 ```python
 import os